Call John @ 1-866-992-9663

 NEW- Electric Heat Pumps now qualify for the $400 grant

-Step 5- In some cases you may be asked to submit a picture of the new appliance installed.
+Step 5- Submit a picture of the new appliance installed.

 Step 6- Submit documents to coordinators office.
 It is your responsibility to make sure these documents are correct and delivered on time.
 The retailer or WETT installer can assist you but it is not up to them to submit.
 They may offer this as customer service only.